blghtr/plastinka_sales_predictor/deployment/infrastructure/README.md

 terraform apply
 ```

-This command will automatically configure the `yc CLI` profile, generate `sa-key.json`, and populate the `.env` file in the project root with the necessary environment variables, including API keys for the FastAPI application.
+This command will populate the `.env` file in the project root with the necessary environment variables, including API keys for the FastAPI application.
 Ensure that Python 3.x is installed in the environment where `terraform apply` is run.

 ## 🔄 Using Existing Resources